hallettj/hallettj.github.com/_posts/2008-07-29-how-to-use-rspec-to-describe-a-sinatra-application.markdown

 The Sinatra application that led to this article is now open source and is available at [http://github.com/hallettj/restful_captcha][restful_captcha].
 If you want to see the RSpec techniques that I used in context, check out the code there.

 [restful_captcha]: http://github.com/hallettj/restful_captcha

+*Updated 2009-07-09*: This article is pretty outdated.
+Added a note to that effect.